 The Tag Editor uses Unicode/UTF-8 format for text tags in all metadata formats, except ID3v2.3, which by design can hold metadata in UTF-16 encoding only.
 So if your player can parse ID3v2 tags but does not recognize international characters in UTF-8, perhaps ID3v2.3 can be the right choice in this case.

 In the Tag Editor, open one or more audio files that should have ID3v2 metadata in UTF-16 encoding.

 Show the Tag Format column

 Show the Tag Format column to find out about metadata format in your MP3 files.
-This could be done both via main or context menu 'View / Columns / Tag Format', or 'View / Columns / Audio Properties / Tag Format'.
+This could be done both via main or context menu 'View / Column / Tag Format', or 'View / Column / Audio Properties / Tag Format'.

 How to show the Tag Format column

 Select cells in the Tag Format column

 Select a few or all cells in the Tag Format column.
 You can do that with the keyboard shortcuts, or via top or context menu 'Edit / Select Column'.